Ingliz tili attestatsiya №12

 14 / 40

 14. Choose the correct answer.
-When the fire began at 4:00 AM, most people in the house . . . in their beds.
+The people in Italy were very friendly . . . we went.

 15 / 40